SharafatKarim/stash-contents/academic/MySQL problems with answers.md

 Include instructor names who have not taught any classes (the building name should be NULL in this case).
-45. For each student who has retaken a course at least twice (i.e., the student has taken the course at least three times), show the course ID and the student&#39;s ID.
+45. For each student who has retaken a course at least twice (i.e., the student has taken the course at least three times), show the course ID and the student's ID.
 Please display your results in order of course ID and do not display duplicate rows.

 46. Find the names of Biology students who have taken at least 3 Accounting